 How do you like to serve cranberry sauce at Thanksgiving?
 Homemade or canned?
 Share your thoughts in the comments below and consider sharing this post on Facebook or Twitter.

-- 12 oz. can frozen 100% fruit juice concentrate (I used cherry-pomegranate)
+- 12 oz. frozen canned 100% fruit juice concentrate I used cherry-pomegranate

 - To make the syrup, empty the frozen fruit juice concentrate into a small sauce pan.

 - Bring to a boil using medium to medium-high heat, then reduce heat and simmer for 10 minutes, stirring occasionally.
 Remove from heat and let cool.
 I put the pan in the refrigerator while I made the rest of the cranberry sauce.

 - Place the cranberries, apple chunks, and orange slices into a food processor and blend until smooth, or until desired consistency if you like cranberry sauce with larger pieces.